wp99cp/eMeal_menuplanung/docs/src/project-structure.md

 If you are using the GraphQL Playground, you can use an API Key to authenticate yourself.

+#### Rate Limiting

+The GraphQL API uses graphql-rate-limit to limit the number of requests.

+#### Input Verification

+The GraphQL API uses Yup to verify the input of the GraphQL mutations.
+This is implemented using graphql-shield.

 ### Primary Database - MongoDB & Prisma

 ::: info